-The Ogallala aquifer in Hockley County contained approximately 3.5 million acre-feet (4.3 km3) of water in 1974.
-Historical pumpage has exceeded 100,000 acre-feet (0.12 km3) annually, which is approximately twice the rate of natural recharge to the aquifer in the county.
+The Ogallala aquifer in Yoakum County contained approximately 4.5 million acre-feet (5.5 km3) of water in 1974.
+Historical pumpage has exceeded 130,000 acre-feet (0.16 km3) annually, which is more than three times the rate of natural recharge to the aquifer in the county.
 This overdraft is expected to continue, ultimately resulting in reduced well yields, reduced acreage irrigated, and reduced agricultural production.

 There is a very uneven distribution of ground water in the county.
-Some areas have ample ground-water resources to support current usage through the year 1990; whereas, in other areas of the county, ground water is currently in short supply.
+Some areas have ample ground-water resources to support current usage through the year 2000; whereas, in other areas of the county, ground water is currently in short supply.
+Pumping lifts in wells range from less than 100 to more than 200 feet.
+This range is expected to remain constant during the period covered by this study.

-To obtain maximum benefits from the remaining ground-water resources, Hockley County water users should implement all possible conservation measures so that the remaining ground-water supply is used in the most prudent manner possible and with the least amount of waste.
+To obtain maximum benefits from the remaining ground-water resources, Yoakum County water users should implement all possible conservation measures so that the remaining ground-water supply is used in the most prudent manner possible and with the least amount of waste.